DoriCastilla/Playing-with-Raspeberry-Pi/Building a Raspberry Pi NAS for beginners.md

 ![raspberry_14](https://github.com/user-attachments/assets/da448682-c65d-4983-b4e5-5bc385072bb7)

-We need to ensure the “share” file is mounted every time the RPi reboots.
+It needs to ensure the “share” file is mounted every time the RPi reboots.

 Access to edition mode to the fstab file, and fstab file will automatically mounts all filesystems at boot time (here you move with arrow keys):
 ```